by Poliklinika Malić · Zagreb, Croatia

 The best surgery is the one nobody notices — but everyone asks why you look so good.

 Facial ageing doesn't affect just one area.
-That's why Deep Plane facelift is often combined with other procedures in a single session — for a comprehensive, harmonious result with just one recovery.
+That’s why Deep Plane facelift is often combined with other procedures in a single session — one recovery instead of several, a harmonious result because all areas are treated simultaneously, and lower long-term cost than treating them separately.

 Neck lift